 10. Benteveo

-One of the most beautiful bars of all Antón Martín in Almodovarianred.
+One of the most beautiful bars of all Antón Martín in Almodovarian red.
 This corner of Santa Isabel street with San Eugenio street is a succession of windows from which you can sense people toasting, talking, sharing.
-Its bar is fun, frenetic, how many thousands of cane glass asses have kissed it, spilling their foam!
-With the beer, a small tapa, which is usually cheese, some toast spread with various hummus.
+Its bar is fun, frenetic, how many thousands of cane glass butts have kissed it, spilling their foam!
+With the cane, a little tapa, which is usually cheese, some toast smeared in various hummus.

-And on the menu, Argentine dishes (such as choripán or lomito cordobés).
-The Benteveo has been a classic in the neighborhood for years and they (or we) point to the fact of being, also, the smallest museum in the city (for those showcases in which curiosities, pieces by local artists, books… are exhibited instead of fish, meat and viands that usually show the rest of the showcases of bars in the city).
+And on the menu, Argentinean dishes (such as choripán or lomito cordobés).
+The Benteveo has been a classic of the neighborhood for years and they (or we) point to the fact of being, also, the smallest museum in the city (for those showcases in which curiosities, pieces of local artists, books… are exhibited instead of fish, meats and food that usually show the rest of the showcases of bars in the city).

 El Maño seems more chulapo than from Zaragoza: he always welcomes you with red carnations.
-Here you can share your omelette with tripe, bravioli potatoes, anchovies in vinegar, squid tails… Hearty dishes and a bar to put the elbow, grab the fork with one hand, the wine with the other, and snack non-stop.
+Here you can share his omelette with tripe, his bravioli potatoes, anchovies in vinegar, squid tails… Strong dishes and a bar to put the elbow, grab the fork with one hand, the wine with the other, and snack non-stop.

 12. Tribuetxe

-It will probably go unjustly unnoticed in front of the market stalls in San Fernando.
-But right in front of the market door on Tribulete Street, you will find this secluded bar with little space for tables, but a gleaming bar where you can enjoy dishes with top quality meats and fish.
-What is important here is the essence, the flavor and the Basque-Andalusian mixture that moves away from the “pincitas cuisine” returning to the basics: product, product and product.
-We recommend the ventresca with piparras or the tostas de chipirón (squid toasts).
+It probably goes unjustly unnoticed in front of the stalls of the San Fernando market.
+But right in front of the market door on Tribulete street, you will find this secluded bar with little space for tables, but a shiny bar where you can enjoy dishes with top quality meats and fish.
+The important thing here is the essence, the flavor and the Basque-Andalusian mixture that moves away from the “pincitas cuisine” returning to the basics: product, product and product.
+We recommend the ventresca with piparras or the tostas de chipirón.

 13. Alfaro Winery

 The black and white photographs of Bodegas Alfaro speak of a Madrid that only remains in the bars, in those same bars that have survived decades, fashions, redesigns and trends.
-These wineries have been making the people of Madrid happy and sharing conversations and gildas since the beginning of the 20th century.
-With each glass of beer or vermouth, a portion of handmade potato chips (bought in the market of San Fernando).
+These bodegas have been making Madrilenians happy and sharing conversations and gildas since the beginning of the 20th century.
+With each caña or vermouth, a portion of handmade potato chips (bought at the San Fernando market).

-Happiness is a vermouth in this centenary tin bar (watch out for the taps, pure history of Madrid), which also usually sounds like flamenco: don’t be surprised if on its terrace there is a good party between clapping, guitars and cante jondo.
+Happiness is a vermouth in this centenary tin bar (watch out for the taps, pure history of Madrid) which also usually sounds like flamenco: do not be surprised if on its terrace a good party takes place between palms, guitars and cante jondo.

 14. Bareto

 Bareto is a brewery that defines itself this way on Instagram: “bar, chopsticks and napkins on the floor“.
-While it does embrace a classic aesthetic, it gives it a twist, updates it and makes it its own.
-The same as with your letter.
-They serve gildas, ensaladilla rusa and torreznos, but in a fine version.
+Although it does embrace a classic aesthetic, it gives it a twist, updates it and makes it its own.
+The same with its menu.
+They serve gildas, Russian salad and torreznos, but in a fine version.

-This bar next to Cibeles also fulfills another basic requirement of every good bar in Madrid: here you can watch most of the soccer games of the Spanish league.
+This bar next to Cibeles also fulfills another basic requirement of any good bar in Madrid: here you can watch most of the soccer matches of the Spanish league.

 15. Vinegar Brothers

-It is difficult to renew what has been working well for decades, but Hermanos Vinagre manages to appropriate the phrase “bar of a lifetime” by being one of the youngest on the list.
+It is difficult to renew what has been working well for decades, but Hermanos Vinagre manages to appropriate the phrase “bar de toda la vida” being one of the youngest on the list.

 What survives and distinguishes this neo-tavern from the new openings is its commitment to the bar culture, the pickles – hence the vinegar – the quality of the well-drawn beer, no longer so easy to find, and the homemade vermouth.
-All wrapped in an updated decor in which there is no shortage of modern versions of the tile.
+All wrapped in an updated decoration in which there is no lack of modern versions of the tiles.

 16. La Dolores

-La Dolores is one of those traditional Madrid bars in the neighborhood of Las Letras, which, since its founding in 1908 as a restaurant, has been a must on the beers route in the area.
+La Dolores is one of those traditional Madrid bars in the neighborhood of Las Letras, which, since its founding in 1908 as a restaurant, has been a must on the route of beers in the area.

-Although Casa Labra’s restaurant-style dining room is now closed, you can still enjoy its tapas of battered codfish and croquettes the rest of the premises, which has remained unchanged since 1860.
-But this curved façade and centenary the building at the back of the Puerta del Sol also has its place in the history of the country.
-Here on May 2, 1879 Pablo Iglesias founded the Spanish Socialist Workers Party.
+Although currently the Casa Labra’s dining room where food was served as in a restaurant is closed, you can still enjoy its tapas of battered cod and croquettes, in the rest of the premises, which has been unchanged since 1860.
+But this curved and centennial facade at the back of the Puerta del Sol also has its place in the history of the country.
+Here, on May 2, 1879, Pablo Iglesias founded the Spanish Socialist Workers Party.

-Serving the beer with a tapa is very typical of Madrid, but where has it been seen that you can choose your own? free cover of a menu with more than ten options?
-This is the modus operandi of La pequeña Graná, a jewel coveted day and night by those who know it inside out the district of Arganzuela.
+Serving the caña with a tapa is very Madrid, but where have you ever seen that you can choose your tapa for free from a menu with more than ten options?
+This is the modus operandi of La pequeña Graná, a jewel coveted day and night by those who know the Arganzuela district inside out.

 Getting a table on the terrace or a space at the bar to accompany each drink with a mini cheeseburger, a chistorra and sweet onion sandwich or avocado hummus with tortilla chips is a dream plan that ends with a full stomach and a full wallet.
 The menu changes from time to time, but the classics remain.